Behavioral Program for Chronic Pain

 Behavioral Health Services Include:

 - Family Support and Education

 - Psychological Evaluation (for differential diagnosis of mood)

 - Neuropsychological Evaluation (assesses cognitive functions)

 - Pre-Spinal Cord Stimulator Psychological

 - Transcranial Magnetic Stimulation/TMS (for depression accompanying pain)

 Just as with all of your medical charges, there is a fee for behavioral health services.
 If you have Medicare and a secondary insurance, there usually will not be any out-of-pocket charges.
-If there does happen to be a co-payment, we will attempt to arrange a plan so as not to cause a financial burden.
+If there does happen to be a co-payment, we will work with you to arrange a plan to avoid any financial burden.

 Call us at 941-708-9555 for more information about our group and individual psychotherapy for patients with or without insurance.